dimitrisfountas/Greek-Websites-Classification-/README.md

 ### • Feature Scaling:
 - For every feature set combination, we evaluated the model performance both with and without feature scaling to assess its impact on results.

-Best Model Identification based on the final leaderboard results After the private results were revealed on Kaggle post-competition, we observed that our best model achieved a score of 0.8735.
+Best Model Identification based on the final leaderboard results.

+After the private results were revealed on Kaggle post-competition, we observed that our best model achieved a score of 0.8735.
 However, this model was not selected for evaluation because its public score on a sample of the test set (0.9881) was lower than our best submission's public score (0.8929).

 The best predictions were the output of the second MLP model, using the described approach, combining the predicted probabilities with the graph-based features of size (141,)

 # 4. Further Improvements
 For further improvements, several strategies could be explored to address observed limitations and enhance model performance.